Gender Studies (GNDST)

 Restrictions: Course limited to sophomores, juniors and seniors

-Prereq: 8 credits in Latina/o Studies, Gender Studies, or Critical Social Thought.
+Prereq: 8 credits in Latina/o Studies, Gender Studies, Critical Social Thought, or Critical Race and Political Economy.

 GNDST-333GS Advanced Seminar: 'Gender and Sexual Minority Health'